-- 20% claims on multilateral development banks (IBRD, ADB, EIB or others as may be approved by the Commission) and claims, or portions thereof, guaranteed by, or collateralized by, securities issued by such banks; - claims on, and loans, or portions thereof, guaranteed by, banks incorporated in the OECD countries; - claims on, and loans, or portions thereof, guaranteed by, domestic commercial banks and other banks incorporated in countries outside the OECD with a residual maturity of up to one year; - claims on, and loans, or portions thereof, guaranteed by, non-domestic OECD public-sector entities, excluding the central government, subject in all cases to prior approval of the Commission; and - cash items in process of collection, both domestic and foreign. - 50% loans fully secured by mortgages on residential property that are or will be occupied by the borrowers or that are rented; and - claims on, and loans, or portions thereof, guaranteed by, local government authorities of Palau; and - claims on public enterprises if approved by the Commission. - 100% claims on the private sector; - claims on, or loans guaranteed by, domestic commercial banks and other banks incorporated outside the OECD with residual maturity of over one year; - claims on central governments outside the OECD (unless denominated and funded in a national currency); - claims on public sector entities not listed above and claims on commercial companies owned by public sector entities; - premises, plant and equipment and other fixed assets; - real estate owned and other investments (including non-consolidated investment participations in other companies); - capital instruments issued by other banks (unless deducted from capital); and - all other assets, excluding those deducted from capital. - 8: Credit Conversion Factors for off-balance-sheet items, the credit conversion factors below shall apply and must be multiplied by the weights for the corresponding onbalance sheet asset category.
-The Commission will, in its discretion, allocate particular instruments into categories based on the characteristics of the instrument. - (a) Factor Off-balance sheet instrument - 100% Direct credit substitutes (e.g. general guarantees including standby letters of credit used to guarantee loans and securities; and bankers' acceptances and endorsements equivalent to acceptances).
+or portions thereof, guaranteed by, or collateralized by, securities issued by such banks;

+- claims on, and loans, or portions thereof, guaranteed by banks (including cash items in the process of collection) in Palau; and - claims on, and loans, or portions thereof, guaranteed by, banks incorporated in countries other than Palau with a remaining term to maturity of one year or less5;. - 50% loans to individuals fully secured by mortgages on residential property that are or will be occupied by the borrowers or that are rented6 for residential purposes but excluding any such loans where (i) the loan proceeds have been used by the individual to finance business, investment or other interests/activities, or (ii) the loan is past due 90 days or more for the payment of principal or interest; and - claims on, and loans, or portions thereof, guaranteed by, local government authorities of Palau. - 100% claims on the private sector, but excluding qualifying residential mortgage loans as above, unless such loans are past due 90 days or more for the payment of principal or interest, and are not otherwise fully secured by cash on deposit with the lending bank, or guarantees or securities issued by a central bank or government as above; - premises, plant and equipment and other fixed assets; - real estate owned and other investments (including non-consolidated investment participations in other companies); and - all other assets, excluding those deducted from capital. - 8: Credit Conversion Factors for off-balance-sheet items, the credit conversion factors below shall apply and must be multiplied by the weights for the corresponding on-balance sheet asset category.
+The Commission will, in its discretion, allocate particular instruments into categories based on the characteristics of the instrument. - (a) Factor Off-balance sheet instrument - 100% Direct credit substitutes7 (e.g. general guarantees including standby letters of credit used to guarantee loans and securities; and bankers' acceptances and endorsements equivalent to acceptances). - 50% Transaction-related contingent items (e.g. performance and bid bonds, warranties, standby letters of credit tied to specific transactions). - 20% Short-term trade-related contingencies (e.g. documentary credits collateralized by underlying shipments).